Seventh02/CCNA_Labs/Basic_Network_2/README.md

   - VTP

 ## Verification
-- EndPoints in the same VLAN can communicate
+- EndPoints in the same subnet and VLAN can communicate
-- EndPoints in different VLANs can communicate through the router
+- EndPoints in different subnets and VLANs can communicate through the router

 ## Files
 - `Basic_Network_2` → Packet Tracer project